PKU-YuanGroup/ChronoMagic-Bench/README.md

 ```

 After completing the above steps, you will obtain [ChronoMagic-Bench-Input.json](https://github.com/PKU-YuanGroup/ChronoMagic-Bench/blob/main/LeadBoard/file/ChronoMagic-Bench-Input.json), and then you need to manually fill the [JSON](https://github.com/PKU-YuanGroup/ChronoMagic-Bench/blob/main/LeadBoard/file/ChronoMagic-Bench-Input.json) with UMT-FVD and UMTScore (as we calculate them separately).
 Finally, you can submit the [JSON](https://github.com/PKU-YuanGroup/ChronoMagic-Bench/blob/main/LeadBoard/file/ChronoMagic-Bench-Input.json) to [HuggingFace](https://huggingface.co/spaces/BestWishYsh/ChronoMagic-Bench).

-##  :bookmark_tabs: Benchmark Prompts

-We provide *prompt lists* and the *reference videos* of *ChronoMagic-Bench* at [Hugging Face](https://huggingface.co/datasets/BestWishYsh/ChronoMagic-Bench/tree/main/Captions).
-You can use this to sample videos for evaluation of your model.

 ## :surfer: Sampled Videos